ThoughtCreator/loka-sdk/README.md

 - INPUT
 - OUTPUT
-- INPUT_PULLUP
+- INPUT_PULLDOWN

-NOTE: By Default in the CPU internal resistor is set to PULLUP.
-Otherwise "digitalWrite(HIGH)" must be called to change it to PULLDOWN.
+NOTE: By Default in the CPU internal resistor is set to PULLDOWN.
+Otherwise "digitalWrite(HIGH)" must be called to change it to PULLUP.

 ### Loka.h